Christmas Day is over, but there’s still a week til the New Year. Here are some suggestions for things to do in the time known as Twixmas!

 Store away the Decorations

 Tradition says that your Christmas decorations need to come down by Twelfth Night, 5th January.
-But if you’re going away over New Year, you might prefer to take them down before you go.
+But you might want to take them down before work or school starts back after the Christmas break.

 Have a check through the decorations as you take them down, and wrap the ones that you’re going to reuse next year.
 Some of your decorations might only be fit for the bin, but others might be suitable to donate to your local charity shop.